einnewfeyhaw/WolverineUnveiled-3D-Modeling-with-Neural-Radiance-Fields/README.md

 ## Overview

-This project delves into the world of 3D modeling with Neural Radiance Fields (NRF), showcasing the creation of a 3D model for Wolverine.
-The NRF approach allows for highly detailed and realistic 3D reconstructions from a set of images.
+This project delves into the world of 3D modeling with Neural Radiance Fields (NeRF), showcasing the creation of a 3D model for Wolverine.
+The NeRF approach allows for highly detailed and realistic 3D reconstructions from a set of images.

 ## Features